Transforming the Lives of Vulnerable Women and Children

-We want at-risk women, children and their communities to succeed.
-CHAMPS makes long term, holistic commitments to effect change.
+We want at-risk women, children, and their communities to succeed.
+CHAMPS makes a long-term commitment to each community to effect sustainable change.

 In the most remote corners of South Sudan, CHAMPS can mean the difference between life and death for mothers like Letasha experiencing a difficult pregnancy.
 Medical volunteer Dr. Rachael Consoli performed Letasha's first ultrasound.
 With the doctor's help, she safely delivered a healthy baby.
 Letasha says, “Without her, we both could have died.”Learn More

 We believe in healthcare as a human right.

 Lucy has been a CMMB community health worker in Zambia for more than 15 years.
 She was inspired to join by the committed volunteers who supported her when she was diagnosed with tuberculosis.
 Lucy now works with our CHAMPS initiative and says, “I’m giving back to the community, and the respect I’ve earned is amazing.
 On a busy day, I'll attend to more than 60 children."Learn More

 We believe in human dignity for all.